GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

-The approach that is complementary to clustering for unsupervised analysis is to do a principal component analysis (PCA), and again there are alternative ways to do this, in parallel with options 1, 3 and 4 that were investigated in the clustering above.
+The approach that is complementary to clustering for unsupervised analysis is to do a PCA, and again there are alternative ways to do this, in parallel with the options that were investigated in the clustering above.
 The first way is to do the PCA on the CLRs, which is equivalent to the PCA of all pairwise logratios \citep{AitchisonGreenacre:02}, thus called logratio analysis (LRA) \citep{Greenacre:18, Greenacre:21}.
-The second way is to perform PCA on the chosen set of ALRs, in this case with denominator Zr, identified as the set of ALRs closest to the geometry of all logratios -- this denominator is found based on the Procrustes correlation \citep{Greenacre:18}, using the function \texttt{FINDALR} in the \texttt{easyCODA} package by \cite{Greenacre:18}.
-The complete set of 22 Procrustes correlations, using each of the elements as a reference (i.e., denominator) element is given in Table S1 of the Supplementary Material (Section S5).
+The second way, if a set of ALRs is preferred from the start, is to perform PCA on the chosen set of ALRs.
+This option is demonstrated using reference element Zr, identified as giving the set of ALRs closest to the geometry of all logratios -- this denominator is found based on the Procrustes correlation \citep{Greenacre:18}, using the function \texttt{FINDALR} in the \texttt{easyCODA} package.
+The complete set of 22 Procrustes correlations, using each of the elements in turn as the reference, is given in Table S1 of the Supplementary Material (Section S6).
 The higher the Procrustes correlation, the closer the geometry of the ALR transforms is to the exact logratio geometry -- using Zr as the denominator gives a maximum Procrustes correlation of 0.977.
-It is worth noting that Zr, along with La and Y account for a minimal amount of variance and are not associated with elements of similar charge or mineralogical control within the mafic rocks (olivine).
-The third way is to use correspondence analysis (CA) on the original compositions, preferably with a prior power transformation \citep{Greenacre2022chisquare}.
+It is worth noting that Zr, along with La and Y account for a minimal amount of variance and are not associated with elements of similar charge or mineralogical control within the mafic rocks (olivine) -- this makes such elements suitable for an ALR transformation.
+Furthermore, Zr is a highly immobile element and is resistant to alteration and weathering processes.
+Once again, an alternative option is to use correspondence analysis (CA) on the original compositions, preferably with a prior power transformation \citep{Greenacre2023chiPower} -- the results are given in Supplementary Material Section S7.
 These alternative approaches all result in a compositional biplot where the samples as well as their phase group means in the two-dimensional reduction can be shown.
-In addition, convex hulls around the phase group samples can be shown and also confidence ellipses for indicating precision of the two-dimensional phase means.